jnv/lists/README.md

 * [awesome-awesomeness-zh_CN](https://github.com/justjavac/awesome-awesomeness-zh_CN) _In Chinese_ – 中文版awesome list 系列文章
 * [awesome-awesomes](https://github.com/fleveque/awesome-awesomes) – Awesome collection of awesome lists of libraries, tools, frameworks and software for any programming language
 * [awesome-collection](https://github.com/flyhigher139/awesome-collection) – A list of awesome repos.
+* [awesome-lists](https://github.com/pshah123/awesome-lists) - A curated list for your curated lists, including other curated lists of curated lists that may or may not contain other curated lists.
 * [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) – Lists for hackers, pentesters and security researchers.
 * [curated-lists](https://github.com/learn-anything/curated-lists)
 * [getAwesomeness](https://github.com/panzhangwang/getAwesomeness) – Explorer designed for curated awesome list hosted on Github